Summer Study at Colorado State University

 ALGEBRA: YOU CAN COUNT ON ME -- A firm understanding of algebra is necessary in order to continue on to more advanced levels of math.
 This class will improve your understanding of the basic concepts of high school algebra using familiar drills and exercises.
 Mind bending includes a review of basic geometric principles, also fundamental in math.
 This class is especially helpful in preparation for the math section of the SAT exam.
 Students must have completed two years of high school math to enroll in this class.

-ARCHITECTURE: BOULDER WASN’T BUILT IN A DAY -- Many factors go into how structures are designed and where they will be erected.
+ARCHITECTURE: FORT COLLINS WASN’T BUILT IN A DAY -- Many factors go into how structures are designed and where they will be erected.
 Using the areas on and around campus as a textbook, learn how practicing architects develop their ideas into a structural reality.
 Become more aware of the space around you, and determine if it is efficiently being used.
 Instructors will teach you elementary concepts in aesthetics, structures, building design, light and sound.
 Apply what you learn to a small design project that utilizes your new skills.

 CALCULUS: WHAT’S YOUR FUNCTION? -- A comprehensive introduction to college calculus including functions, limits, analytic geometry, derivatives, differentials and their applications as well as integrals and their applications.
 Students should have a strong math background having completed 2 years of algebra and 1 year of geometry, and have a working knowledge of pre-calculus.